Rae699/Blog/_posts/2025-03-03-my-first-post.md

 ---
 layout: post
-title: "The journey: From Zero to CS"
+title: "CS - The journey: From Zero to CS"
 date: 2025-03-03
 categories: cs
 author: Remy